RobertsLab/project-gigas-carryover/lifestage_carryover/notebooks/Planning-20240228-sampling .md

 3. Conditioned - Ambient: 8-10 per lifestage
 4. Conditioned - Stress: 8-10 per lifestage

 This would be a total of 10 replicates x 4 lifestages x 4 groups = 160 total animals sampled.
 If we then sample two tissue types from each animal, that would be 320 total tubes.
 However, this is likely only possible for adults and maybe juveniles.
 If we sample two tissue types from only adults and juveniles, our total sampling number would be 240 tubes.

 **QUESTION TO DISCUSS: Can we sample RNA/DNA in the same replicate or do we need to take a separate tube for RNA and one for DNA?
 I think Eric did separate sampling.**

 #### 3. Respiration immersion fluid testing

 We will want to try this on live animals before destructive sampling.
+Protocol unknown, new assay.

 --> **QUESTION TO DISCUSS: Do we want to run this as a test on a small subset or do a full sampling?
 How confident are we in this method?**